joaooab/joaooab/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Mobile Engineer @Nexaas
+- 🔭 I’m currently working as a Mobile Engineer
 - 🌱 I’m currently learning Kotlin multiplatform
 - :gem: Enthusiastic about technology and innovation.
 I believe teamwork and empathy is the key to customer success.